10mm vs. 40 S&W: Which Cartridge Is Better?

 .40 S&W Ballistics

-You can also check out our in-depth look at 40 Cal ballistics from all of the popular ammo manufacturers if you're in search of ballistics data for your favorite factory load.
+Check out our in-depth look at .40 cal ballistics from all the popular ammo manufacturers if you're in search of data for your favorite factory loads.

 10mm Brief History

 Jeff Cooper, Whit Collins and Irving Stone developed the 10 mm Auto in the 1980s.
-Dornaus & Dixon Enterprises, Inc. and Norma manufactured the Bren Ten 10mm Auto (based on the CZ-75).
-However, the Bren Ten had several issues (despite being a hit with Don Johnson preferred in Miami Vice).
-Colt essentially saved the 10mm when it created the 1911 Delta Elite chambered in 10mm.
+Dornaus & Dixon Enterprises, Inc. and Norma manufactured the Bren Ten 10mm pistol (based on the CZ-75).
+However, the Bren Ten had several issues (despite being a hit with Don Johnson of Miami Vice).
+Colt essentially saved the 10mm when it created the 1911 Delta Elite.

-Even with the development of the Delta Elite, the 10mm wasn’t gaining popularity with law enforcement or civilians until a shootout in Miami between FBI agents and bank robbers in 1986.
-After making the 10mm a standard-issued cartridge, the FBI soon realized that the 10mm had too much recoil for many law enforcement officers, giving way to the .40 S&W.
+Even with the development of the Delta Elite, the 10mm didn’t gain attention from law enforcement or civilians until a shootout in Miami between FBI agents and bank robbers in 1986.
+After making the 10mm a standard-issued cartridge, the FBI soon realized that it has too much recoil for many law enforcement officers.
+That led to development of the .40 S&W.

 Today, the 10mm is primarily used for self-defense and handgun hunting.
 It is much less popular than the 357 Magnum, 45 ACP, and 9mm.
 It sits in a niche segment, much like the 357 SIG.
-Springfield Armory, Glock, Ruger, and several other manufacturers manufacture 10mm pistols.
-Buffalo Bore, Hornady, Federal, Underwood, Winchester, and many other reputable ammo makers offer 10mm ammo.
+Springfield Armory, Glock, Ruger, and several other manufacturers produce 10mm pistols.
+Buffalo Bore, Hornady, Federal, Underwood, Winchester, and many other reputable manufacturers offer 10mm ammo.

 .40 S&W Brief History

 The 40 Smith & Wesson was introduced in 1990 as a collaboration between Smith & Wesson, Winchester, and the FBI (to an extent).
-A standard 40 S&W full metal jacket (FMJ) 165 grain bullet exits the muzzle at a velocity of 1,130 fps and with a muzzle energy of 468 foot-pounds – notably not as much as the 10mm.
+A standard 40 S&W full metal jacket (FMJ) 165 grain bullet exits the muzzle at a velocity of 1,130 fps and with a muzzle energy of 468 foot-pounds – notably less than the 10mm.

-Despite being less powerful than its hard-kicking relative, the 40 S&W became incredibly popular with American law enforcement and concealed carry permit holders.
+Despite being less powerful (or indeed, because it is less powerful) than its hard-kicking relative, the 40 S&W has become popular with American law enforcement and concealed carry permit holders.

-Today, the 9mm has surpassed the 40 S&W’s popularity (largely thanks to bullet technology advancements).
+Today, the 9mm has surpassed the 40 S&W's popularity (largely thanks to bullet technology advancements) — a rivalry worth exploring in its own right if you're weighing the two for carry or home defense.
+Check out our 9mm vs. 40 S&W breakdown for the full picture.
 Some still appreciate the 40's high magazine capacity, solid stopping power, and reduced recoil (compared to the 10mm, at least).

 Parting Shots: 10mm vs. 40 S&W